 Public liability law covers a wide range of circumstances in which a person suffers injury or death in the public domain.
 Our expert team of public liability lawyers commonly litigate accidents that occur in Queensland or Western Australia (WA) in public or private places and injuries resulting from assaults and recreational or sporting accidents.
 Slip, trip or fall injuries and some food poisoning claims are also covered under public liability law.

 If you’ve been injured in Queensland or WA, and it was someone else’s fault, you could be entitled to a compensation claim.
+You may be entitled to make a claim for public liability if a duty of care has been broken.

 - Injuries in rental premises (e.g. landlord/tenant)